jndgoncalves/Sokoban-Game/readme.md

    ```bash
    git clone https://github.com/jndgoncalves/sokoban.git
    ```
-2. Navigate to the project directory and open `index.html` in your preferred browser.
+2. Navigate to the project directory:
+    ```bash
+    cd rogue
+    ```
+3. Compile and run the game using your preferred Java IDE or the command line.

+## Usage

+Once installed, you can start the game and navigate through the levels using the arrow keys.

 ## Contribution